-Thrive themes is a company who creates conversion focused WordPress themes and plugins.
+Thrive themes is a company who creates conversion-focused WordPress themes and plugins.
 All of the products are designed around the concept of making sure your websites's visitor becomes a client.
-The comapny, founded by Shane Melaugh and Paul McCarthy in 2013 has quickly become one of the most trusted vendors in the digital marketing and affiliate marketing space.
+The company, founded by Shane Melaugh and Paul McCarthy in 2013 has quickly become one of the most trusted vendors in the digital marketing and affiliate marketing space.

 Shane is a marketer and is the brains behind the marketing aspect and conversion elements of the themes.
 Paul is the tech and the developer who lives behind the scenes.
 Both realised they required the strengths the other had so decided to partner up and combine forces.

 - Thrive Themes - WordPress templates which are designed with conversions in mind,

 - Thrive Architect - a popular pagebuilder which allows drag and drop designs without any code,

 - Thrive Leads - a plugin designed for lead generation,

 - Thrive Quiz Builder - a product to create quizzes,